Vernon Lake: Ownership and maintenance

 The State of Louisiana owns the land under the lake and the Louisiana Department of Wildlife & Fisheries (LDWF) manages the fish and wildlife resources.
 The dam is one of twenty under the authority of the Louisiana Department of Transportation and Development for maintenance over the levees, dam, and associated structures.
 The Vernon Parish Police Jury created the Vernon Parish Game and Fish Commission and appoints an eleven-member advisory panel.

 Infrastructure

 The earthen dam is approximately 4,911 ft in length with a 16 ft crown 257 ft mean sea level (MSL).
 The embankment is constructed of a homogeneous earth fill with stone rip-rap shore protection with a maximum height of approximately 43 feet.

 Dam issues

-Vernon Lake was lowered after Tropical storm Harvey went through the area causing damage to the dam.
+Vernon Lake was lowered after Tropical Storm Harvey went through the area, causing damage to the dam.
 Repairs could take a year and a lower lake level will be maintained until then.

+Dam repairs

+The dam operates with a double gate system.
+One gate was damaged, as well as the overflow slides on both sides.
+Work was initiated in 2017.

+The timeline for completion was estimated by the DOTD to be early summer of 2019.

+Finding parts was hard.
+In 2019 a contract was awarded and material staging began.
+Construction was finally completed November 29, 2023.